-Before coming to Wesleyan, I held research staff positions in the Department of Psychology at Yale University (New Haven, CT) and a clinical staff position at Rothaarklinik (Bad Berleburg, Germany).
+Before joining the faculty at Wesleyan University (1986), I held research staff positions in the Department of Psychology at Yale University (New Haven, CT) and a clinical staff position at Rothaarklinik (Bad Berleburg, Germany).
 I earned a Diploma in Psychology from the Eberhard-Karls-Universität of Tübingen, Germany and a PhD in Clinical Psychology from the University of South Carolina, Columbia, SC.
 I completed my internship at Bellevue Hospital/New York University in New York, NY.

 My research has been generously funded by National Institute of Mental Health (NIMH), the National Institute of Diabetes, Digestive, and Kidney Disease (NIDDK), by the National Heart, Lung, and Blood Institute, and by the American Diabetes Association.
 In addition, a ten-year conference grant was co-funded by the NIMH and the National Institute on Child Health and Development.